shejialuo/CS61C-summer20/project3/README.md

 functionality of `mulh`.
 So we need to first convert the signed number to unsigned number.
 And product the two converted unsigned numbers and last we need to convert the production to signed number.
++ Register file part: It is simple to construct a register file.
+We need two multiplexors to determine the register we want to read.
+And for writing, we should use a demultiplexor to determine which register to write